 B031 Small Business Electricity NMIs on deemed contracts or occupier accounts on the Victorian Default Offer (consuming less than 40MWh per year) The count of small business electricity NMIs, consuming less than 40MWh per year, on the Victorian Default Offer that purchase electricity under a deemed contract or occupier account.
-This is to be measured as at the last day of each reporting month and include both known and not-know customers to the retailer.
+This is to be measured as at the last day of each reporting month and pro-rata usage for NMIs with less than 12 months of usage.
+This includes both known and not-known customers to the retailer.
 Note: Exclude NMIs on deemed contract or occupier account where there was no consumption in the reporting period.
 B040 Small Business Electricity NMIs on market retail contracts (consuming less than 40MWh per year) The count of small business electricity NMIs, that consume less than 40 megawatt hours in a year, that purchase electricity for a business premises under a market retail contract.
-This is to be measured as at the last day of each reporting month.
+This is to be measured as at the last day of each reporting month and pro-rata usage for NMIs with less than 12 months of usage.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.
 B050 Business Electricity NMIs on market retail contracts (consuming between 40-100 MWh per year) The count of business electricity NMIs that purchase electricity for a business premise under a market retail contract and consume between 40-100 MWh a year.
-This is to be measured as at the last day of each reporting month.
+This is to be measured as at the last day of each reporting month and pro-rata usage for NMIs with less than 12 months of usage.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.
 B060 Business Electricity NMIs on market retail contracts (consuming between 100-160 MWh per year) The count of business electricity NMIs that purchase electricity for a business premises under a market retail contract and consume between 100-160 MWh a year.
-This is to be measured as at the last day of each reporting month.
+This is to be measured as at the last day of each reporting month and pro-rata usage for NMIs with less than 12 months of usage.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.
 B070 Business Electricity NMIs on market retail contracts (consuming greater than 160 MWh per year) The count of business electricity NMIs that purchase electricity for a business premises under a market retail contract and consume greater than 160 MWh a year.
-This is to be measured as at the last day of each reporting month.
+This is to be measured as at the last day of each reporting month and pro-rata usage for NMIs with less than 12 months of usage.
 For customers with multiple accounts, the consumption should not be aggregated across all accounts.
 B079 Residential Gas Customer number The count of residential gas customer IDs, as at the last day of each reporting month, with at least one residential gas account with the retailer.
 B080 Residential Gas MIRNs on standard retail contracts The count of residential gas MIRNs, that purchase gas under a standard retail contract, principally for personal, household or domestic use at premises.
 This should exclude deemed contracts or occupier accounts and is to be measured as at the last day of each reporting month.